sachinm001/PaaS-Serverless-Arch/Hands-on lab/05-Explore-your-data-in-Azure-Cosmos-DB.md

 **Duration**: 15 minutes

-In this exercise, you will use the Azure Cosmos DB Data Explorer in the portal to view saved license plate data.
+In this exercise, you'll use the Azure Cosmos DB Data Explorer in the portal to explore both processed and unprocessed license plate data.
+You'll run queries to retrieve specific data, gaining hands-on experience in navigating and managing your Cosmos DB collections for efficient data analysis.

-> **Note:** Ensure that your IP address has been added to the IP list under the **Firewall settings** in your Azure Cosmos DB account.
-If not, you will not see the License Plates data within Azure Cosmos DB.
-You completed this step in the Before the hands-on lab guide.

 ### Help references